N scale track plans for free

 Large N scale track plan, L shaped

-Description: Metropolitan scenery, huge train station, rail yard, loco depot & facilites galore on 7′ max length!
+Description: Metropolitan scenery, huge train station, rail yard, loco depot & facilities galore on 7′ max length!

 More: L shaped track plan & layout N scale